 “Yeah.
 I don’t know how it got in, but it’s sitting on top of my backdoor.
 I tried to chase it out with a rake, but it tried to take the rake away from me.”

-“Man, fuck those things,” said the bigger one with a dismissive hand gesture.
+“Man, fuck those things,” said the taller one with a dismissive hand gesture.

 I also noticed all of these women were wearing the color red in some form or another.
-The teenager had a red bandana on her head; the lithe woman was wearing a black baseball cap, a red Bulls jersey and red basketball shorts.
+The teenager had a red bandana on her head; the shorter woman was wearing a black baseball cap, a red Bulls jersey and red basketball shorts.
 The woman with the toddler was wearing a red shirt with the word Juicy bedazzled in black across her chest.
-And the largest girl—both tall and broad—was also wearing a red Bulls jersey, black basketball shorts, and had the most precisely cornrowed hair I’d ever seen.
+And the tallest girl was also wearing a red Bulls jersey, black basketball shorts, and had the most precisely cornrowed hair I’d ever seen.

 “Hello,” I said to the the teenaged girl and the woman with the toddler.

-“Dis lady say she got a ‘coon in her house,” the bigger girl explained.
+“Dis lady say she got a ‘coon in her house,” the taller girl explained.

 “Oh fuck dem things.
 Dey nasty!” said the teenager.

-“That’s what I said!” the lithe woman explained.
+“That’s what I said!” the shorter woman explained.

 “So, is there someone I can call who will come out and help remove the raccoon for me?”
 I asked, trying to get back to my problem at-hand.

-“Don’t know,” said the bigger girl, somewhat unhelpfully.
+“Don’t know,” said the taller girl, somewhat unhelpfully.